 Our gastric sleeve leak rate is 0% for both first time gastric sleeve operations and revision gastric sleeve operations (e.g. LAP-BAND® revision to gastric sleeve).*

 * Leaks can occur after gastric sleeve surgery.
-Past performance is not necessary indicative of future results.
-Dr. Oliak’s 0% leak rate is for all first time and revision gastric sleeve operations (n=400) performed 2008-2017.
+Past performance may not be indicative of future results.
+Dr. Oliak’s 0% leak rate is for all first time and revision gastric sleeve operations (n=450) performed 2008-2018.

 Gastric Sleeve 30-day Complication Rate

 30-day complication rate is a common outcomes measure for many different types of surgeries.
 The statistic is relatively easy to get from hospital billing data so large numbers of patients can be evaluated, and the statistic is useful medically because most surgery-related gastric sleeve complications occur within the first month after surgery.

 Two recent, large studies, described below, evaluate 30-day gastric sleeve complication rates.

 Kumar et al, in a 2018 study, evaluated 93,062 gastric sleeve patients that had surgery in 2015, and found the overall 30-day gastric sleeve complication rate to be 5.8%.
 Kumar did not report on the variation in complication rates between different surgeons/programs.

 Our 30-day complication rate for gastric sleeve operations performed in 2015 is 2.1%.*

 Pradarelli et al, in a 2016 study, evaluated 8,693 patients who underwent gastric sleeve surgery in Michigan in 2013 and 2014, and found the 30-day gastric sleeve complication rate to be 5.4%.
 Pradarelli also reported that the 30-day complication rate varied by hospital from 3.6% to 11%, a 3-fold difference.